Team East Sussex (TES) Terms of Reference

 - Draft minutes of TES meetings will be made publicly available via the SELEP website within ten working days of the meeting.
 The final-version minutes shall be made publicly available via the SELEP website within ten working days of being formally approved at the subsequent TES meeting.

-- Other relevant operational documentation for TES shall be made publicly available on the ESCC website, including TES membership, contact details, meeting schedule, Registers of Interest and this Terms of Reference document.
+- Other relevant operational documentation for TES shall be made publicly available on the ESCC website, including details of TES membership, contact information, meeting schedule, Registers of Interest and this Terms of Reference document.

 - The Freedom of Information Act 2000 shall apply to TES papers and to records of TES decisions.